Fender Jaguar vs Mustang: What’s the Difference?

 The Fender Jaguar features a floating tremolo tailpiece.
 While the Mustang has a hard tail with bent steel saddles.

-Hard tails, generally known as fixed bridges, are fastened into the guitar’s body.
-They hold the strings in place on saddles.
 Fixed bridges make restringing simple for even the most novice players.
 They can’t go wrong with passing a string through a hole and up to the tuner.

 But, floating bridges allow players to achieve vibrato without bending the strings with their fingers.
 The floating vibrato mechanism also has a built-in lock.
-It helps the musician keep the guitar in tune in the case of a string breaking.
-While also making the vibrato arm removal easier.

 They are less popular and a little more challenging to set up than a regular Stratocaster trem.
 Thus, the Jaguar and Mustang tremolos and bridges have earned a poor image.